thosgood/this-weeks-finds/markdown/51-100/week075.md

 # March 6, 1996 {#week75}

-[If you've been following my recent introduction to n-categories, you'll note that I haven't actually given the definition of n-categories!
+If you've been following my recent introduction to n-categories, you'll note that I haven't actually given the definition of n-categories!
 I've only defined categories, and *hinted* at the definition of 2-categories by giving an example, namely Cat.
-This is the 2-category whose objects are categories, whose morphisms are functors, and whose 2-morphisms are natural transformations.]{#tale}
+This is the 2-category whose objects are categories, whose morphisms are functors, and whose 2-morphisms are natural transformations.

 The definition of n-categories - or maybe I should say the problem of defining n-categories - is actually surprisingly subtle.
 Since I want to